matskse/platformer-course/README.md

 ![image](https://user-images.githubusercontent.com/37469920/195816338-10de222a-904c-4b8c-9069-c3f4c44fc18b.png)

-Click in the 3x3 grid to set rules for whhat this tile expects to be around it.
+Click in the 3x3 grid to set rules for what this tile expects to be around it.
 Red cross means it expects nothing to be there, green arrow means it expects something to be there.
 Blank cell means it does not care what is there.
 We have now made a new rule for the top left tile of our ground.
 Add 2 more rules: One for the top middle tile, and one for the top right tile.

 Our Tilemap is allmost done, we are able to paint the levels more easily now, however they do not interact with the Unity world yet.
 They are only cosmetic images.
-Add a new component to the Tilemap by selecting it and clicking the Add component button in the inspector to the left.
+Add a new component to the Tilemap by selecting it and clicking the Add component button in the inspector.
 Search Tilemap and add a Tilemap Collider 2D.
 This adds a collider to the Tilemap so other objects in Unity can collide with it.
 We need this for out player and enemies to be able to walk on our levels.
 Add the default material as the Physics Material 2D fir the Tilemap Collider.

 ## Task 2: Backgrounds